d3datadevelopment/oxwebauthn/README.en.md

 # D³ Passwordless login for OXID eShop

-With this module, the login in the OXID shop can be carried out with a hardware token instead of a password (WebAuthn / FIDO2 based).
+With this module, the login in the OXID shop can be carried out with a hardware based login key instead of a password (WebAuthn / FIDO2 based).

 This secures the login in the frontend and (if allowed for the user) also in the backend.

-Security keys are devices that contain cryptographic keys.
+Login keys are from devices that contain cryptographic keys.
 These can be used for two-factor authentication.
-The security key must support the standard "[WebAuthn](https://w3c.github.io/webauthn/#webauthn-authenticator)".
+The login key device must support the standard "[WebAuthn](https://w3c.github.io/webauthn/#webauthn-authenticator)".

 The key management is done in the admin area and in the user's "My Account".